Open Access

 Definition 3 (Rejection sampling lemma [29-33])

-Suppose that VZm.
-Let h:VR be a random distribution from a Hash value, and σ=ω(logm).
+Suppose that VZmMathematical equation.
+Let h:VRMathematical equation be a random distribution from a Hash value, and σ=ω(logm)Mathematical equation.
 If a constant M exists, the following distribution

 1.3 Description of Lattice Based Fiat-Shamir Type Signature Schemes